Helping millions of people navigate the world of technology.

 Restart your PC after this and check if the issue is still there.

 If the search index library on your PC is corrupt or inaccessible, you might have trouble using the Windows search bar.
-To fix this, you will need to rebuild the search index on your PC.
+To fix this, you must rebuild the search index on your PC.
 Note that this process can take anywhere from a few minutes to several hours, depending on your system and the amount of data.

-Step 1: Press the Windows key + S to open Windows search, type in indexing options, and press Enter.
+Step 1: Press the Windows key + R to open the Run dialog box.
+Type control.exe srchadmin.dll in the text field and hit Enter.

 Step 2: Click the Advanced button.